kevinsogo/compgen/readme_src/README_TEMPLATE.md

 - You cannot upload any code you write directly into Polygon; you have to run the following command first: `polygonate`.
 This will generate a folder called `polygon_ready`; the files inside it can now be uploaded.

+*Note:* It would be great if the path containing `compgen` AND the location of the problem data you're working on doesn't have spaces and other special characters in it; I haven't tested if the scripts work if there are.